betamore/fewd/headstart.md

 #HTML

-* [htmlreference.io](http://htmlreference.io) Free guide to HTML that features all elements and attributes.
+* [htmlreference.io](http://htmlreference.io) Free guide to HTML which features all elements and attributes.

 # Intro to JavaScript